 There are a number of ways to stream Netflix in the highest quality possible and take advantage of content available in HDR, but you’ll need to make sure you have the right equipment and service first.
 There are also some problems you might need to fix to get it to work properly.

 If your Netflix is streaming in poor quality, this article will help you troubleshoot the problem.
-Before you know it, you’ll be back to streaming Stranger Things or Ozark in the resolution you want.
+Before you know it, you’ll be back to streaming The Diplomat or Beef in the resolution you want.

-Step 1: Your first step should be to check your Netflix plan and settings.
-The Netflix Standard and Premium plans both support HD streaming, but the Basic plan only allows for streaming in standard definition (SD).
+Step 1: Check your Netflix plan and settings.
+There are some new tiers, though.
+The Netflix Standard with ads, Standard, and Premium plans all support Full HD (1080p) streaming, but the Basic plan only allows for streaming in normal HD (720p).
 4K UHD and HDR (High Dynamic Range) streaming is available only on the most expensive Premium plan, so it’s worth at least double-checking.

 Here, you will see four different options: Low, Medium, High, and Auto.
 It’s probably obvious what those mean, but here’s a detailed look at how each setting affects your picture quality (and, potentially, your data cap).

 Low: Streaming at this level will use about 0.3GB per hour.
 Streaming in low quality will force the content to play at standard definition.
 This is the best option for those with poor connections or those who are streaming with data limits.